cobwebch/external_import/Documentation/User/Troubleshooting/Index.rst

 Data on unrelated pages was deleted
 """""""""""""""""""""""""""""""""""

-If all imported data should only be syncronized in a certain page, use :php:`'enforcePid' => 1` to prevent the import from altering or deleting data on pages with a different page ID.
+If all imported data should only be syncronized in a certain page, set the :ref:`enforcePid <administration-general-tca-properties-enforcepid>` to :php:`1` to prevent the import from altering or deleting data on pages with a different page ID.

 .. _user-backend-troubleshooting-single-entry: